Skip to main content

 This documentation is for our client-side SDK intended for use by browser applications.
 For use in server applications, refer to our Node JS SDK.

-You can install the SDK with Yarn or NPM:
+You can install the SDK with Yarn, NPM, or via a script tag:

 yarn add @eppo/js-client-sdk